Examples for Cordova

 • onLogin - tracking login status;

-• onLogout - monitoring of logout status;
+• onLogout - tracking logout status;

 • start - SDK initialization;